-- Second DUI – A second DUI, especially one that occurred within the past five years of the first one will have be taken very seriously.
-Indiana uses a 5-year lookback period, which means another DUI within five years of the conviction is considered a second offense.
+- Second DUI – A second DUI, especially one that occurred within the past five years of the first one, will have to be taken very seriously.
+Indiana uses a five-year lookback period, which means another DUI within five years of the conviction is considered a second offense.

-- CDL DUI — If you are a commercial truck driver and were arrested for an OWI and you have a CDL, contact Hessler Law to learn what your options are.
+- CDL DUI — If you are a commercial truck driver and were arrested for an OWI and you have a CDL, contact Hessler Law to learn how to protect your license.

-- DUI Accidents — A DUI charge is a very serious when it involves an accident.
+- DUI Accidents — A DUI charge is severe when it involves an accident.
 Penalties commonly include prison time as well as other consequences, such as having your license suspended or revoked.